mcbrwr/kirby-books/readme.md

 # kirby-books
-A theme for Kirby CMS for creating webbooks
+A theme for Kirby CMS to create a collection of webbooks